 They may have been at work and the phone rang, or they may have been at home and then the baby started crying so they got distracted, and they clicked away from your website.
 What retargeting does is it puts what is called a cookie or a type of tracking code in their browser that now follows that customer around.

 So anywhere they go online such as Facebook, it’s going have one of your retargeting ads show up.
-So let’s say they go read an article on the Wall Street Journal’s website, your ad’s will show up in attempts to remind them, that they need to get their appliances fixed.
+So let’s say they go read an article on the Wall Street Journal’s website, your ad’s will show up in attempts to remind them, that they need to get their air conditioners repaired or appliances fixed.

 So that’s what retargeting does.
 It helps you recapture customers that may have gotten distracted from your website for whatever reason and it forces them to or encourages them to contact your company again.